sagnikbanerjee15/Finder/proposed_changes_for_version2.md

 	- [ ] dockerfiles [will contain dockerfiles for all the software involved.
 Each dockerfile needs to be in its own directory and within it will be a directory for the version.
 For example, tools/star/2.7.9a/Dockerfile]
 	- [ ] tools [will contain CWL scripts for the tools.
 Each tool will be in its own directory and within it will be a directory for the version.
 For example, tools/star/2.7.9a]
 	- [ ] workflows [will contain CWL scripts for workflows.
 All workflows must utilize tools and/or workflows from this repository alone.]
-- [ ] Implement the entire workflow as a CWL pipeline - very easy to maintain and update software. cwltool, python and docker/singularity are the only software that needs to be installed
+- [ ] Implement the entire workflow as a CWL pipeline - very easy to maintain and update software. cwltool, python and docker/singularity are the only software that needs to be installed on the parent system
 - [ ] Provide option for a pip install and a conda install (have been a lot of requests from several users)
 - [ ] BRAKER requires license files and makes it very difficult for installation.
 We will replace BRAKER with Augustus since our focus is more on RNA-Seq data rather than on predictions.
+- [ ] FINDER2 will have a main program that will be named `finder`.
+This program will be written in python and will execute the workflows for various activities.
+This approach is favoured since a major part of the pipeline needs to execute on multiple samples and then aggregate the results into one and execute the rest of the pipeline
+- [ ] Utmost care needs to be taken to ensure that there is minimal space consumption.
+For some datasets, especially those that have a very large number of samples, the space demand can skyrocket easily.

 ## The nitty gritties

 - [ ] Decide where to have an ECR.
 Options are docker, ghcr
 - [ ] Write up a program to enable users create docker/singularity images locally instead of pulling from any repo
 - [ ] Implement the following Dockerfiles and tools
+	- [ ] multiqc
-	- [ ] repeatmasker (to perform soft masking to enhance mapping quality)
+	- [ ] repeatmasker (to perform soft masking to enhance mapping quality and detect genes that are present in low complexity regions)
 	- [ ] sratoolkit (to download data directly from NCBI SRA)
 	- [ ] trimmomatic (for adapter trimming)
 	- [ ] star (to perform alignment of short reads)